Neural Wave Functions for Superfluids: Results

 In systems containing an odd number of particles, one must be left unpaired.
 This raises the energy a little and explains the zigzag shape of Fig.~\ref{fig:e_n}.
-The odd-even staggering is lost for larger systems with the original FermiNet Ansatz, indicating the absence of pair formation \cite{carlson2003,palkanoglou2020}.
-The original FermiNet fails to learn the superfluid state.
+The odd-even staggering is lost for larger systems with the Slater FermiNet Ansatz, indicating the absence of pair formation \cite{carlson2003,palkanoglou2020}.
+The Slater FermiNet fails to learn the superfluid state.
 For the AGPs FermiNet, by contrast, the amplitude of the odd-even zigzag remains constant, superposed on the linear increase with $N$ expected of any extensive quantity.

-Another comparison between the two Ans\"atze is shown in Fig.~\ref{fig:xi} depicting the ratio of the interacting and non-interacting energies per particle, known as the Bertsch parameter \cite{bertsch1999} and defined in Eq.~(\ref{eq:bertsch}), as a function of $N$.
-All FermiNet energies are variational and the non-interacting energies are exact, so the AGPs FermiNet, for which the Bertsch parameter is lower by up to around 30\%, is the much better of the two Ans\"{a}tze.
+Another comparison between the two Ans\"atze is shown in Fig.~\ref{fig:xi}, which depicts the ratio of the interacting and non-interacting energies per particle, known as the Bertsch parameter \cite{bertsch1999} and defined in Eq.~(\ref{eq:bertsch}), as a function of $N$.
+All FermiNet energies are variational and the non-interacting energies are exact, so the AGPs FermiNet, for which the Bertsch parameter is lower by up to around 30\%, is much the better of the two Ans\"{a}tze.

-We next compare our results with state-of-the-art FN-DMC results from Forbes \textit{et al.}~\cite{forbes2011} shown in Fig.~\ref{fig:xi_dmc} for the case $k_F = 1$ and $\mu=12$.
+We next compare our results with the state-of-the-art FN-DMC results of Forbes \textit{et al.}~\cite{forbes2011}, shown in Fig.~\ref{fig:xi_dmc} for the case $k_F = 1$ and $\mu=12$.

 The AGPs FermiNet achieves a lower energy per particle than FN-DMC for all system sizes except for $N=4$ and $N=6$.
-The dependence of the Bertsch parameter on system size is also smoother when calculated with the AGPs FermiNet.
+The dependence of the Bertsch parameter on system size is also smoother when calculated with the AGPs FermiNet \footnote{ Limited by the scope of this work, we did not proceed to carry out a similar set of calculations done by Forbes et al. \cite{forbes2011} for extrapolating the results to $\mu \rightarrow \infty$. }.
+A full training curve of $N=66$ with comparison to the FN-DMC energy can be found in Appendix~\ref{appendix:training_curve_66ufg}.

 The pairing gap may be found using the approximation formula \cite{palkanoglou2020,carlson_review_2013}

 where $N$ is the total number of particles in the box.
 The results from $N=4$ to $N=36$ are shown in Fig.~\ref{fig:pairing_gap}.
 Also shown is the thermodynamic ($N \rightarrow \infty$) limit of the BCS pairing gap including Gorkov's polarization correction \cite{gorkov1961}: